-Champions of Sydney culture, nightlife, music and fried food, Mary's founders Jake Smyth and Kenny Graham will open the first instalment of Mary's Underground tomorrow: Mary's Circular Quay—the top floor of their refurbishment of iconic Sydney music venue, The Basement.
+Champions of Sydney culture, nightlife, music and fried food, Mary's founders Jake Smyth and Kenny Graham will open Mary's Underground—their fresh refurb of iconic live music venue The Basement—as of tonight.

 Mary's Underground is set to pick up where The Basement left off, reinvigorating the iconic Sydney venue's roster of eclectic live music—and adding a big kick of Mary's unbeatable late night and loud party essence.